yawiyermo/maze/README.md

-# maze
+# Maze

-It's a maze
+This is a simple demo of a virtual reality maze built using A-Frame.